-New Mandala was established in June 2006 by Dr Andrew Walker and Dr Nicholas Farrelly.
-Hosted by the Australian National University (ANU) College of Asia and the Pacific, it provides anecdote, analysis and new perspectives on mainland Southeast Asia.
-Since its inception the site has devoted its attention to the politics and societies of this region, and especially Thailand and Burma.
+New Mandala was established in June 2006 by Professor Andrew Walker and Dr Nicholas Farrelly.
+Hosted by the Australian National University’s (ANU) Coral Bell School of Asia Pacific Affairs, it provides anecdote, analysis and new perspectives on mainland Southeast Asia.
+Since its inception the site has devoted its attention to the politics and societies of this region, and especially Thailand and Myanmar.
 Increasingly its focus stretches to Malaysia, Cambodia, Laos and Vietnam.
-New Mandala‘s country editors are Gregore Lopez (Malaysia and Singapore), Geoffrey Cain (Vietnam and Cambodia) and Dr Simon Creak (Laos).
+New Mandala‘s country editors are Thorn Pitidol (Thailand), Dr Greg Lopez (Malaysia and Singapore), Geoffrey Cain (Vietnam and Cambodia) and Dr Simon Creak (Laos).

 In addition to the material posted by Andrew and Nicholas, and the country editors, New Mandala hosts regular guest contributions from a network of regional experts who add their own voices to the website’s mix.
 The site is also strengthened by the dozens of comments it receives each day.
 New Mandala is proud of its ongoing contributions to scholarly and popular debates, and of its pioneering role in the digitisation of Southeast Asian studies.